+We are also interested in comparing refugees' knowledge of the firms' documents requirements.
+Namely, we want to assess refugees' preparedness when they apply for jobs.
 We compare what firms usually ask job seekers to bring along when they apply for jobs and what refugees actually bring along when they look for jobs (conditional on having looked for jobs during the past year).
+We can thus identify some relevant differences.

-Figure (8) Application documents
+Figure (9) Application documents

 The most frequently requested document by firms is an introductory letter produced by a local authority (the so-called Local Council 1).
 The letter is a simple reference filled and signed by a local authority, that firms use as a proxy for the job-seeker's trustworthiness (see Appendix for an example).
-As in Bassi and Nansamba (2019), also our firms say mention that the greatest challenge when assessing workers whom they are not connected to is to assess workers soft skills (i.e. how reliable and trustworthy they are).
+As in Bassi and Nansamba (2019), also our firms say mention that the greatest challenge when assessing workers whom they are not connected to is to assess workers soft skills (i.e. how reliable and trustworthy they are) (figure not shown).